nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 Please click [here](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&zFR=false&tabAuthor=nat-ho&tabRepo=AY2021S1-CS2113T-T09-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other) to access the code that I contributed in this project.

 ### Enhancements implemented:

-1. Quote Management feature in Quotesify.
+#### 1. Quote Management feature in Quotesify.

 **What it does:**
 * The user may use the `add -q` command to add a quote into Quotesify.
 * The user may use the `edit -q` or `delete -q` command to edit or delete an existing quote in Quotesify.
-* The user may use the `list -q` command to list all existing quotes, quotes from a specified author, quotes from a specified reference, or both quotes from a specified reference and author.
+* The user may use the `list -q` command to list all existing quotes, quotes from a specified author, quotes from a specified reference, or both from a specified reference and author.
-* The user may also use the `find -q` command to find quotes that contains the specified keyword.
+* The user may also use the `find -q` command to find quotes containing a specified keyword.

 **Justification:**
 The Quote Management system is designed to help users log important and meaningful quotes from books and information